catlee/aosa-volume2/raw/mailman/mailman.rst

   your application is accessible to the world's wealth of languages, you will have volunteer translators knocking down your door to help.

-Finally, GNU Mailman is a vibrant project with a healthy user base, and lots of opportunities for contributions.
+GNU Mailman is a vibrant project with a healthy user base, and lots of opportunities for contributions.
 Here are some resources you can use if you think you'd like to help us out, which I hope you do!